Rafael-H-Souza/BookReadingNotes.github.io/README.md

 #Run
-run in terminal npm start
+- run in terminal npm start

 ##Config

 Important

-run in terminal npm install for Node dependency
+ -run in terminal npm install for Node dependency

+---

+##Run with docker

+Create an image in dokcker
+- docker build -t multserverce:1.0.0 .

+Create a container associated with the image in dokcker
+- docker run -d -p 3000:3000 --name api_multserverce multserverce:1.0.0

+To run API application in the container
+- docker start api_multserverce

+To finalize the API application in the container
+- docker stop api_multserverce

+---

 library